MicrosoftDocs/win32/desktop-src/PerfCtrs/using-the-perflib-functions-to-consume-counter-data.md

 - Use [**PerfQueryCounterInfo**](/windows/desktop/api/Perflib/nf-perflib-perfquerycounterinfo) to get information about the current queries on a query handle.
 - Use [**PerfQueryCounterData**](/windows/desktop/api/Perflib/nf-perflib-perfquerycounterdata) to collect the performance data from a query handle.

-If your consumer will be consuming data only from a specific provider that you control, and the GUID and counter indexes are unlikely to change, you may want to use the [CTRPP](ctrpp.md)-generated symbol file to hard-code the counterset GUID and counter index values into your consumer.
+If your consumer will be consuming data only from a specific provider where the GUID and counter indexes are stable and you have access to the [CTRPP](ctrpp.md)-generated symbol file (from the CTRPP `-ch` parameter), you can hard-code the counterset GUID and counter index values into your consumer.

+Otherwise, you will need to load counterset metadata to determine the counterset GUID(s) and counter indexes to use in your query as follows:

+- Use **PerfEnumerateCounterSet** to get a list of supported counterset GUIDs.
+- For each GUID, use **PerfQueryCounterSetRegistrationInfo** to load the counterset name.
+Stop when you find the name you are looking for.
-Otherwise, you will need to load counterset metadata.
-Use **PerfEnumerateCounterSet** to get a list of supported counterset GUIDs.
-For each GUID, use **PerfQueryCounterSetRegistrationInfo** to load counterset metadata (counterset name, counterset configuration, counter names, counter indexes, counter types).
+- Use **PerfQueryCounterSetRegistrationInfo** to load the remaining metadata (counterset configuration, counter names, counter indexes, counter types) for that counterset.

 If you just need to know the names of the currently-active instances of a counterset (i.e. if you do not need the actual performance data values), you can use **PerfEnumerateCounterSetInstances**.
 This takes a counterset GUID as input and returns a `PERF_INSTANCE_HEADER` block with the names and IDs of the currently-active instances of the given counterset.